civican/legisinfo/44-1/bills/C-59/bill_text.md

 ### Section 123.1

-  **(1)** If, on application by the Commissioner, the court determines that a person, without good and sufficient cause, the proof of which lies on the person, has completed or is likely to complete a proposed transaction before the end of the applicable period referred to in section 123 **or without having given the notice or information required under subsection 114(1)**, the court may
+  **(1)** If, on application by the Commissioner, the court determines that a person, without good and sufficient cause, the proof of which lies on the person, has completed or is likely to complete a proposed transaction before the end of the applicable period referred to in section 123 or without having given the notice or information required under subsection 114(1), the court may

 ### Section 264

 Subsection 124.2(3) of the Act is replaced by the following:

-**(3)** A person granted leave under section 103.1 and the person against whom an order is sought under section **74.1**, 75, 76, 77, 79 or **90.1** may by agreement refer to the Tribunal for determination any question of law, or mixed law and fact, in relation to the application or interpretation of Part **VII.1 or** VIII, if the Tribunal grants them leave.
+**(3)** A person granted leave under section 103.1 and the person against whom an order is sought under section 74.1, 75, 76, 77, 79 or 90.1 may by agreement refer to the Tribunal for determination any question of law, or mixed law and fact, in relation to the application or interpretation of Part VII.1 or VIII, if the Tribunal grants them leave.
 They must send a notice of their application for leave to the Commissioner, who may intervene in the proceedings.

 ### Section 265